Back to Public Intelligence

 You fix your life by improving your interpretation of it.

+That's the human version of evolution.
 Pressure can shape you — but only through the lens you bring to it.

 Change the lens, and you change the adaptation.
 Change the adaptation, and you change the evolution.
 Change the evolution, and you change your life.